dappnode/DAppNode/docs/dappnode-core.rst

 ETHCHAIN
 ********

 Local full mainnet ethereum node.
+Right now it uses parity, but we are testing Geth against Parity to take a decision based on each client's efficiency, memory usage, time to use among other parameters.

 **********
 ETHFORWARD